RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

     The path to the header file containing the device tree blob.

 ``BSP_CONSOLE_BAUD``
-    The default baud for console driver devices (default 115200).
+    The default baud for console driver devices (default is 115200).

 ``RISCV_MAXIMUM_EXTERNAL_INTERRUPTS``
-     The maximum number of external interrupts supported by the BSP (default 64).
+     The maximum number of external interrupts supported by the BSP (default is 64).

 ``RISCV_ENABLE_HTIF_SUPPORT``
      Enable the Host/Target Interface (HTIF) support (enabled by default).

 ``RISCV_CONSOLE_MAX_NS16550_DEVICES``
-     The maximum number of NS16550 devices supported by the console driver (2 by default).
+     The maximum number of NS16550 devices supported by the console driver (default is 2).

+``RISCV_ENABLE_SIFIVE_UART_SUPPORT``
+     Enable the SiFive console UART (disabled by default).

 ``RISCV_RAM_REGION_BEGIN``
      The begin of the RAM region for linker command file (default is 0x80000000).

 ``RISCV_RAM_REGION_SIZE``
      The size of the RAM region for linker command file (default 64MiB).

 ``RISCV_ENABLE_FRDME310ARTY_SUPPORT``
-     Enables support sifive Freedom E310 Arty board if defined to a non-zero value,otherwise it is disabled (disabled by default)
+     Enables support sifive Freedom E310 Arty board if defined to a non-zero value,otherwise it is disabled (disabled by default).

 ``RISCV_ENABLE_MPFS_SUPPORT``
      Enables support Microchip PolarFire SoC if defined to a non-zero value, otherwise it is disabled (disabled by default).

+``RISCV_ENABLE_KENDRYTE_K210_SUPPORT``
+     Enables support for the Kendtryte K210 SoC if defined to a non-zero value, otherwise it is disabled (disabled by default).

 ``RISCV_BOOT_HARTID``